fedora-java/javapackages/README.md

 Contact
 -------

-Java Packages Tools is a community project, new contributors are welcome.
+This amazing Java Packages Tools is a community project, new contributors are welcome.
 The most straightforward way to introduce new features is writing them yourself.
 The preferred way to request features and report bugs is through GitHub.